+REHABILITATION GRANTS

-REHABILITATION GRANTS The state of Illinois Department of Rehabilitation Services (DORS) may provide funds for tuition, room and board, transportation and other necessary expenses for persons who are found to be disabled.
-Applicants are found to be disabled.
+The state of Illinois Department of Rehabilitation Services (DORS) may provide funds for tuition, room and board, transportation and other necessary expenses for persons who are found to be disabled.
 Applicants must have a disability which prevents them from earning a living, getting a suitable job or threatens their continuing employment.
 Applicants must have a reasonable chance of being able to work in suitable employment after training is provided.
 Students who have a medical or physical disability should contact an office of the Illinois Department of Rehabilitation Services for further information.
 In Mattoon, DORS is located at 129 North 15th Street; 217-235-3154.